 SIRTOA's facilities suffered significant damage from the unprecedented storm surge during Superstorm Sandy in October 2012.
 The Clifton Maintenance Shop and the St. George Interlocking, both situated at low elevation near New York Harbor, were badly flooded.
 Following a major effort, both facilities have resumed a large portion of their normal operations.
 A major rehabilitation of the St George interlocking was recently completed.
 The project included the repair and replacement of tracks and switches; signal modernization; and drainage improvements.
-A new Clifton Maintenance Shop is currently under construction to replace the existing facility.
-This facility will be storm resilient and will support future service requirements.
+A new Clifton Maintenance Shop opened on Dec.
+8, 2022, to replace the previous facility.
+This new facility is storm resilient and will support future service requirements.